persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-12-17-asp-net-6-minimal-api.md

   - C#
 tags:
   - dot-net
+  - c#
 ---

-A minimal Web API in .NET 6
+A minimal Web API in .NET 6 with C#

 Traditional webhosting is used for this Application